arecker/cookbook/recipes/krang-bread.md

    to right, right to left, then flip the dough over like a pillow.
    Flatten at the bottom of the container, then cover to rest for another 30 minutes.
-If the dough is still too loose to be handled, just do your best to stretch it out wherever possible [8:00 PM]
+If the dough is still too loose to be handled, just do your best to stretch it out wherever possible.

 4. Fold the dough every 30 minutes for the next few hours.
 After about 4 hours, it will become soft, smooth, shiny, and it won't stick as much.
-Remove from the bowl and fold into a log on a wet counter, and allow it to rest for 15 minutes [11:15 PM].
+Remove from the bowl and fold into a log on a moist counter, and allow it to rest for 15 minutes.

-6. With wet hands, roll the dough into a log and drop it in the pan.
+6. With wet hands, roll the dough into a log and drop it into a 10x5 in. pan lined with parchment paper.
 Using wet fingers, tuck the sides of the dough down to the bottom of the pan.
-Cover tightly in foil and leave in the fridge overnight [11:30 PM].
+Cover tightly in foil and leave in the fridge overnight.

 7. Remove pan from fridge.
 Leave at room temperature until the dough reaches just below the top of the pan.
 The top should be bubbly and very runny.
-If possible, leave it in a warm spot.
-Should take 4-5 hours [7:30 AM]
+If possible, leave it in a warm spot or in a slightly warmed oven.
+Should take 2 hours.

-8. Bake at 450F for 45 minutes, uncovered.
+8. Bake at 450F for 40 minutes, uncovered.
 Immediately remove from pan and leave to cool on a rack.
-[11:30 AM]

 [krang]: krang.md